PayTrace/paytrace_ruby/README.md

 #
 ## Response information is available on the transaction
 #
-puts transaction.response_code # 101.
+puts response.get_response() # 101.
 Your transaction was successfully approved.

 #
-## All values returned are accessible through the attached response property
+## All values returned are accessible through the response
 #
-transaction.response.each do |key, value|
+response.values do |key, value|
     puts key      # e.g. APPCODE
     puts value    # TAS671
 end